simrangupta29/vsd_squadron_mini_internship/TASK6.md

 <b>Spike and Proxy Kernel: </b>I explored the Spike simulator and Proxy Kernel, understanding their roles in simulating RISC-V programs and debugging them effectively.

-<b>Mini Project :</b> Automatic Light System: As part of your project work, I implemented an automatic light system using the VSD Squadron mini board,</br> IR sensor, and LEDs.
-You wrote C code to control the system, detecting motion with the IR sensor and indicating it through LED illumination.
+<b>Mini Project :</b> Automatic Light System: As part of my project work, I implemented an automatic light system using the VSD Squadron mini board,</br> IR sensor, and LEDs, wrote C code to control the system, detecting motion with the IR sensor and indicating it through LED illumination.